 The Easy, Affordable Alternative:

-Consumer research groups report that 87% of consumers have concerns about the environmental impact of their product choices and desire eco-friendly options.
+Consumer research groups report that 87% of consumers have concerns about their environmental impact and desire eco-friendly options.
 However, only 33% of consumers are actually buying green products.
 The main problems standing in the way of going green?
 Accessibility and cost.
 When it comes to an easy-to-find and affordable alternative to traditional hardwoods, bamboo delivers.

 - Easy To Source: Builders and interior designers all across America report that bamboo plywood is trending as the eco-friendly hardwood alternative option.
 Demand has resulted in bamboo products being widely available.